gitlabhq/gitlabhq/doc/api/merge_requests.md

 ## List merge requests

+> [Introduced][ce-13060] in GitLab 9.5.

 Get all merge requests the authenticated user has access to.
+By default it returns only merge requests created by the current user.
+To get all merge requests, use parameter `scope=all`.

 The `state` parameter can be used to get only merge requests with a given state (`opened`, `closed`, or `merged`) or all of them (`all`).
 The pagination parameters `page` and `per_page` can be used to